-Whether you’re part of the 60% of Americans who think a top sheet is essential or you’ve switched over to a duvet cover, you’re going to want to find the perfect thread count sheets to fit your sleeping style.
-Keep reading to learn about how thread count works and the best thread count for sheets.
+Whether you’re part of the 60% of Americans who think a top sheet is essential or you’ve switched over to a duvet cover, we’ll give you the information necessary to find the perfect thread count sheets to fit your sleeping style.

 Thread count is an indicator of how soft a sheet is and is determined by the number of threads woven into a square inch of fabric.
 Thread count is calculated by counting the horizontal threads (wefts) and vertical threads (warps) to get the total number of threads.

 Thread count is an easy way to figure out the general quality of your sheets.
 A low thread count might mean sheets are rough and cheaply made, while higher thread counts can indicate soft, silky sheets.
-However, it’s important to remember that thread count is just one factor that determines the quality of a sheet.
+However, it’s important to remember that thread count is just one factor determining a sheet’s quality.

-While higher thread counts typically mean softer sheets, it’s also important to consider the sheets’ durability.
+Looking for what thread count is softest?
+While higher thread counts often prompt thoughts of softer sheets, it’s also important to consider the sheets’ durability.
 Because sheets with ultra-high thread counts are so soft, they usually are less durable than sheets in the mid-range thread count of 400–600.

-Additionally, some companies artificially inflate thread count by using double or triple ply threads, which is why searching for the highest thread count possible won’t always mean you end up with the best quality sheets.
+Additionally, some companies artificially inflate thread count by using double- or triple-ply threads, which is why searching for the highest thread count possible won’t always mean you end up with the best quality sheet.

-Long story short: higher thread count isn’t always better.
-With cotton, you’ll often see thread counts of 200 to 800, and anything around the 200 mark likely isn’t the best quality cotton.
-However, for other materials like linen, more threads can actually make the fabric heavy and less breathable, which is why a lower thread count of 80–140 is the sweet spot for linen.
+Long story short: Higher thread count isn’t always better.
+With cotton, you’ll often see thread counts of 200–800, and anything around the 200 mark likely isn’t the best quality cotton.
+However, for other materials like linen, more threads can actually make the fabric heavy and less breathable, which is why a lower thread count of 80–150 is the sweet spot.

 Other popular sheet materials, like silk, flannel, and jersey, use alternative measurement methods such as momme — which is why thread count shouldn’t be your only deciding factor in determining the best sheets for your bed.